 Eterna KonTiki Date

 The timekeeper’s only problem is, perhaps, the date aperture.
-Placed between four and five hours, the simple calendar window looks very small, blending too much into the layout of the dial.
+Placed between four and five hours, the simple calendar window looks small, blending too much into the layout of the dial.

 The differences, however, are not completely visual.